DigiBP/Team-Echo/README.md

 9. The patient is directed to the selected treatment location and will get treated.

-## Role play for the video recording
+## Roles played in the video recording
 <br>
 <ul><li>Narrator - Adrian</li>
     <li>Patient - Xi</li>